tanish4181/tanish4181/README.md

 ##  **Support My Work**

 <div align="center">
-  <p>If you like my work and want to support me, consider buying me a coffee! ☕</p>
+  <p>If you like my work and want to support me, consider buying me a coffee! and upi</p>
   <a href="https://www.buymeacoffee.com/tanish4181">
     <img src="https://img.shields.io/badge/Buy%20Me%20A%20Coffee-FFDD00?style=for-the-badge&logo=buymeacoffee&logoColor=black" />
   </a>